jaxleyverse/jaxley/README.md

 # neurax
-A differentiable neuron simulator in jax (by Michael)
+A differentiable simulator for networks of multicompartment neurons in JAX.

 ### Tutorial